IvaPencheva19/NW-Chatbot/README.md

 HTTP server and WebSocket will be both running on port 4000.

-REST endpoints for getting/rewriting the chatbot config and endpoints for history can be tested with Postman.

 ## REST endpoints for configiuring chatbot (testing on local: http://localhost:4000):

 ### 1. Get chatbot confiuration in JSON format